ripyanr/canvas-api-php-library/README.md

 ### General Architecture

 This library is comprised of many **Clients**, each of which interacts with one specific category / area of the Canvas API.
 For instance, there is a Quizzes client, an Accounts client, a Users client, and so on.
 Each client class is based fully on its architecture in the Canvas API Documentation.
-All client classes extend from the base abstract `Uncgits\CanvasApi\CanvasApiClient` class, which helps to wire up the Client class with the Adapter and Config classes.
+All client classes implement the `Uncgits\CanvasApi\Clients\CanvasApiClientInterface` interface, which helps to wire up the Client class with the Adapter class.

 **Adapter** classes are basically abstracted HTTP request handlers.
 They worry about structuring and making API calls to Canvas, handling pagination as necessary, and formatting the response in a simple, structured way (using a `CanvasApiResult` object).
-These Adapter classes implement the `CanvasApiAdapterInterface` interface.
+These Adapter classes implement the `Uncgits\CanvasApi\Adapters\CanvasApiAdapterInterface` interface.
 At the time of initial release, only an adapter for [Guzzle](http://docs.guzzlephp.org/en/stable/) is included - however, more will be added later, and you can always write your own to use your PHP HTTP library of choice.
 (Or straight cURL.
 Nobody's judging.)
+Adapters technically exist as properties on the Client class.

 **Config** classes are classes that configure basic things that the adapter needs to know about in order to interact with the Canvas API.
 No concrete classes are included in this package - only the abstract `CanvasApiConfig` class.
 The purpose for this architecture is so that you can create several classes to support different Canvas environments - even if you only interact with one Canvas domain, that domain has a `test` and a `beta` instance.
+Config classes technically exist as properties on the Adapter class.

 ### Naming